 First built in 1623 as a hunting lodge by Louis Le Vau, the architect behind the magnificent Vaux-Le-Vicomte, Versailles was gradually expanded into the monumental estate that can be seen today.

-- The Hall of Mirrors – 357 mirrors reflecting the light through 17 arched windows
+- The Hall of Mirrors – 357 mirrors reflecting the light from 17 arched windows

 - The Chapel of Versailles – the 5th and final chapel boasts a tribune level that looks down onto the nave.
 Noted for its avant-garde neoclassical style.